theimowski/master-thesis/docs/section-industry.md

 * **Performance** - compiled code turns out to be really fast when certain optimization techniques are used {{{minsky2008caml}}}, plus the interoperability with libraries built from different languages (with help of foreign function interface) allows to natively execute chunks that are performance critical for the business;
 * **Generalization** - higher order functions and currying abstract away the behavior from data, making it possible to implement simulation algorithms applicable to various pricing derivatives {{{fsharp2014deep}}}, type polymorphism done this way leads to less amount of code compared to what it would require with only OOP techniques used;
 * **Parallelization** - immutable data structures that are used in FP encourage to process data in parallel, as there is a lower risk of any kind of concurrency issue, resulting in vertical processing scalability and allowing to consume larger volumes of data for financial analysis {{{berthold2012functional}}};
-* **Hiring better engineers** - it is noticed that job openings related to functional languages like OCaml {{{minsky2008caml}}} attract more talented engineers (financial institutions can afford higher salaries implied), even though there is a minority of developers that are familiar with FP languages (such phenomenon is known as "the python paradox" {{{pythonparadox}}});
+* **Hiring better engineers** - it is noted that job openings related to functional languages like OCaml {{{minsky2008caml}}} attract more talented engineers (financial institutions can afford higher salaries implied), even though there is a minority of developers that are familiar with FP languages (such phenomenon is known as "the python paradox" {{{pythonparadox}}});

 ### Data science

 Another area where FP seems to start taking lead is data science.
 Data science is a very broad field which concerns multiple computer science topics, such as artificial intelligence, machine learning or data mining.
-Because these topics use extensively various numerical methods, FP feels like a natural candidate when it comes to choosing a proper paradigm for solving particular problem.
+Because these topics use extensively various numerical methods, FP feels like a natural candidate when it comes to choosing a proper paradigm for solving problem within this area.

 In his work {{{hughes1989functional}}}, Hughes describes how functional properties make it convenient to implement an artificial intelligence heuristic.
 The example heuristic in the work is an alpha-beta method of determining best move for computer opponent in a logic game that can be represented by a game state tree.